joegaudet/joegaudet.github.io/_posts/2013-07-22-fast-clicks-with-angular-js.markdown

 	<button onclick="someClickFunction()">An Button</button>
 {% endhighlight %}

-In most cases this feature is more of a bug than anything, creating a sluggish user experience - combined with the webkit tap highlight effect and html buttons really won't cut the mustard.
+In most cases this feature is more of a bug than anything, creating a sluggish user experience.

 Google has written a really great article about [implementing fast buttons](https://developers.google.com/mobile/articles/fast_buttons).